hnuti-brontosaurus/php-bis-api-client/README.md

 ## Tests

-This library has just `tests/index.php` which – if run on a webserver – will pass or fail visually – no error and results output or an exception.
+This library has just visual tests, no automated.
+Run `tests/index.php` on a local webserver and check if results are rendered or an error occurs.

-You need to copy `tests/config.template.php` to `tests/config.php` to be able to run it.
+Note that you need to copy `tests/config.template.php` to `tests/config.php` and update it first.